 In 2016, the value of claims queried across the EU-26 equated to approximately EUR 1.4 billion.
-Looking at the period 2014-2016, as illustrated in
+Looking at the period 2014-2016 as illustrated in

-Figure 25, the total value of claims queried increased significantly, growing by 58.8% over the period.
-This is in sharp contrast to the development of the volume of queried claims, which only saw a modest increase over the same three-year period.
+Figure 25, the total value of claims queried increased significantly, with a growth rate of just over 58.8% over the period.
+This is in sharp contrast to the development of the volume of queried claims, which saw only a modest increase over the three-year period.